Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- To the right of the axis** (towards 100 on Economic Themes): preference for **economic freedom**.
+- **To the right of the axis** (toward 100 on the Economic Issues scale): preference for **economic freedom**.
 This means less state intervention in the economy, fewer regulations, lower taxes, and greater freedom for companies and individuals to produce, trade and consume.
 The emphasis is on the free market, private property and competition as the engines of prosperity.
-  - Emblematic figures:* Margaret Thatcher (UK), Ronald Reagan (USA), Javier Milei (Argentina).
+ - *Emblematic figures:* Margaret Thatcher (UK), Ronald Reagan (USA), Javier Milei (Argentina).

 ![Right Graphique](./assets/fr/009.webp)

-- To the left of the axis** (towards 0 on Economic Themes): preference for **strong state intervention in the economy**.
+- **To the left of the axis** (toward 0 on the Economic Issues scale): preference for **strong state intervention in the economy**.
 This implies regulation, high taxes to finance public services (health, education, transport), nationalization and redistribution of wealth.
 The aim is often to reduce inequalities and guarantee a degree of social justice.
-  - Emblematic figures:* Franklin D. Roosevelt (USA), Jean Jaurès (France), Bernie Sanders, Barack Obama.
+  - *Emblematic figures:* Franklin D. Roosevelt (USA), Jean Jaurès (France), Bernie Sanders, Barack Obama.

 ![Left Graphique](./assets/fr/010.webp)